upbound/docs/content/providers/migration.md

 - **Automatically**: The tool performs the step automatically and shows the output.
-- **Manually**: The tool doesn't perform the command and prompts the user to confirm once the command has been executed.
+- **Manually**: The tool doesn't perform the command and prompts the user to confirm after manually executing the command.
 - **Skip**: The tool skips this step.
 Please be careful while choosing the Skip option because you can't return to the skipped step.